-More inserts put information on products into the KieSession, as well as the order list.
+More inserts put information on products into the Kiesession, as well as the order list.
 The final call is the standard fireAllRules().
 Next, we look at what this method causes to happen within the rules file.

 Example 23.52.
-Package, Imports, Globals and Dialect: extract from PetStore.drl import javax.swing.JOptionPane;
+Package, Imports, Globals and Dialect: extract from PetStore.drl which expire as soon as the rule has fired, global variables retain their value for the lifetime of the Session.

 '''

+package org.drools.examples

 import org.kie.api.runtime.KieRuntime

 import org.drools.examples.petstore.PetStoreExample.Order

 import org.drools.examples.petstore.PetStoreExample.Purchase

 import org.drools.examples.petstore.PetStoreExample.Product

 import java.util.ArrayList

-import javax.swing.JOptionPane;
+import java.swing.JOptionPane;

 import javax.swing.JFrame

 global JFrame frame

 global javax.swing.JTextArea textArea

 '''

 The first part of file PetStore.drl contains the standard package and import statements to make various Java classes available to the rules.
 New to us are the two globals frame and textArea.
 They hold references to the Swing components JFrame and JTextArea components that were previously passed on by the Java code calling the setGlobal() method.
-Unlike variables in rules, which expire as soon as the rule has fired, global variables retain their value for the lifetime of the Session.
+Unlike variables in rules,